SkillsFundingAgency/das-findapprenticeship-api/README.md

 ## About

 The das-findapprenticeship-api(https://github.com/SkillsFundingAgency/das-findapprenticeship-api) is the inner api for retrieving and filtering apprenticeship vacancies relying on the Azure Search created from das-findapprenticeship.
-Candidates

 ## 🚀 Installation